flipkickmedia/cme-dnssec-service/README.md

 ## Overview

-Some scripts to manage DNSSEC on bind to work with CDS keys.
+Some scripts to manage DNSSEC on BIND v9.18.1 to work with DNSSEC DS/CDS keys.

 ## Description